Elena Ochoa Foster: Life

-Elena Ochoa Foster was a tenured Professor of Psychopathology at the Complutense University of Madrid for almost two decades. at the Complutense University of Madrid for almost two decades.
-She was Honorary Professor at King's College London (UK) until 2001.
+Elena Ochoa Foster was a tenured professor of psychopathology at the Complutense University of Madrid for almost two decades.
+She was honorary professor at King's College London until 2001.
 She was awarded a Fulbright Scholarship to undertake postdoctoral studies at the University of Illinois Chicago and the University of California, Los Angeles.

 In 1996, in London, she founded Ivorypress, a private organisation that undertakes publishing and curatorial activities.
 Their premises include an art gallery, a publishing house and a bookshop focusing on photography, architecture and contemporary art.
-She remains its Chief Executive Officer.
+She remains its chief executive officer.